saimul380/saimul380/README.md

-- 👋 Hi, I’m @saimul380 (Md Saimul HOque Sawon)
+- 👋 Hi, I’m @saimul380 (Md Saimul Hoque Sawon)
-- 🎓 I am a Student & a learner.
+- 🎓 I am a Student & learner.
 - 👀 I’m interested in learning something new.
 - 🌱 I’m currently learning sofware development in .net framework.
 - 📫 How to reach me?
-Don't worry.Just mail me on my email address.(Email Address: SaimulhoqueSawon@gmail.com)
+Don't worry.Just mail me on my email address.(Email Address: SaimulHoqueSawon@gmail.com)

 <!---
 saimul380/saimul380 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.